Kentico/kentico.github.io/README.md

     *Note: You'll also see a second link: `http://localhost:8000___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

 ### Other
-* Deploment set up and azure function development is described in [wiki](https://github.com/Kentico/kentico.github.io/wiki)
+* Deployment set up and Azure function development is described in [wiki](https://github.com/Kentico/kentico.github.io/wiki)

 ## 🧐 What's inside?